dwaite/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 For Claims Verification,

-1. the RP MUST verify the signature of the Aggregate Claim according to  [JWS] using the algorithm specified in the JWT  *alg*  Header Parameter the keys provided by the Issuer of the Aggregate Claim for the signature verification;
+1. the CC MUST verify the signature of the Aggregate Claim according to  [JWS] using the algorithm specified in the JWT  *alg*  Header Parameter the keys provided by the Issuer of the Aggregate Claim for the signature verification;
-1. the RP MUST extract the signed claims from JWT and other relevant members and verify according to their verification rule;
+1. the CC MUST extract the signed claims from JWT and other relevant members and verify according to their verification rule;
-1. the RP MUST verify that issuers of the signed claims in the aggregated claims are the ones it trust;
+1. the CC MUST verify that issuers of the signed claims in the aggregated claims are the ones it trust;
-1. the RP MUST verify that `op_iss` and `uid` values in the signed claims match the `iss` and `sub` value of the response;
+1. the CC MUST verify that `op_iss` and `uid` values in the signed claims match the `iss` and `sub` value of the response;
-1. the RP MUST verify that the  aud  (audience) Claim contains its  client_id  value registered at the Issuer identified by the  iss  (issuer) Claim as an audience;
+1. the CC MUST verify that the  aud  (audience) Claim contains its  client_id  value registered at the Issuer identified by the  iss  (issuer) Claim as an audience;
-1. The RP MUST verify that the aud claim does not contain claim values not trusted by the RP; and
+1. The CC MUST verify that the aud claim does not contain claim values not trusted by the CC; and
-1. The RP MUST reject the response if any of the verification above fails.
+1. The CC MUST reject the response if any of the verification above fails.

 # Security Considerations